Francesco Camarda

-Francesco Camarda (born 10 March 2008) is an Italian professional footballer who plays as a forward for club Lecce, on loan from AC Milan.
+Francesco Camarda (born 10 March 2008) is an Italian professional footballer who plays as a striker for club AC Milan and the Italy national team.

 At 15 years and 260 days, he is the youngest debutant in Serie A history, while at 16 years and 226 days, he is the youngest Italian debutant in the UEFA Champions League.

 Early life

 Camarda was born in Milan, Italy.
 As a child, he also took an interest in kickboxing.